Abandoned by husband again, cancer patient goes into shock

-26-year-old Jennifer Rizvi, who was thrown out of her Kanpur home by in-laws when they got to know she had cancer, had to be admitted to ICU after her husband marooned her again; he came to the city to take care of her but left after 10 days
+Jennifer Rizvi, who was thrown out of her Kanpur home, had to be admitted to ICU after her husband marooned her again; he came to Mumbai to take care of her but left after 10 days

 There seems to be no respite for a 26-year-old cancer patient, who was thrown out of her house in Kanpur by her in-laws after her diagnosis.
 Jennifer Rizvi is currently admitted in the ICU of Tata Memorial Hospital in critical condition: she is in shock because her husband abandoned her a second time.

 After her husband abandoned her, Jennifer Rizvi went into shock and had to be admitted to the ICU of Tata Memorial Hospital